 David Hirsch: And that’s fabulous.
 So if somebody wanted to get some information on GiGi’s Playhouse, where would they go?

 Paul Gianni: Well, we have locations all throughout the country, and you could just go on the internet, look up GiGi’s Playhouse, find one locally in your neighborhood…or near you, I should say.
 If you’re in Chicago, come by and visit one of our six locations here.
 There’s one near Wrigley Field.
 There’s also one in our headquarters here in Hoffman Estates.
 Come on by, and I’ll buy you a gelato.

 David Hirsch: That’s fabulous.
 Thank you again, Paul.

 Paul Gianni: Thank you very much.
 My pleasure.

+Tom Couch: The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs.
+Through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
+It’s a great way for fathers to support fathers.
 Sometimes the mentor father is just there to answer a few questions.
 Sometimes they become good friends.
 It’s a proven support system for new fathers with special needs kids.
-If you’re a father looking for support or if you’re a dad who’d like to offer support, go to 21stcenturydads.org.
-That’s 21stcenturydads.org.
+If you’re a father looking for support, or if you’re a dad who’d like to offer support, go to 21stcenturydads.org.

-The Special Fathers Network podcast was produced for 21st Century Dads by Couch Audio, and again, to find out more about the Special Fathers Network, go to 21stcenturydads.org, 21stcenturydads.org.
+David Hirsch: And thank you for listening to this Special Fathers Network Podcast, stories of fathers helping fathers.
+The Special Fathers Network podcast was produced for 21st Century Dads by Couch Audio.
+Again, to find out more about the Special Fathers Network, go to 21stcenturydads.org.